Definition of bankruptcy:

 Preventive measures prescribed by the law to limit bankruptcy:

-Declaring a company or establishment bankrupt will not only lead to legal implications, but it might have many commercial and economic repercussions on the trade reputation of the company.
+Declaring a company or establishment bankrupt in the UAE, will not only lead to legal implications, but it might have many commercial and economic repercussions on the trade reputation of the company.
 Such effects may also extend to impact the reputation of the partners and shareholders.
-Declaration of bankruptcy will also prevent the company or the debtor from disposing of his assets, wholly or partially and might lead to the sale of properties at lower prices.
-That’s why one of the most important features of this law is that the lawmaker opened the door of hope for well-intentioned companies to avoid bankruptcy through one of the following protective mechanisms:
+Declaration of bankruptcy will prevent the company or the debtor from disposing of his assets, wholly or partially and might lead to the sale of properties at lower prices.
+Therefore, well-intentioned companies can avoid full bankruptcy proceedings through one of the following protective mechanisms:

 First: Protective Composition

-Protective Composition is a regime designed to assist debtors to reach settlements with their creditors pursuant to a scheme whereby the debts are to be paid on fixed dates under the supervision of the court and with the assistance of a composition trustee to be appointed by the court.
+Protective Composition is a regime designed to assist debtors to reach settlements with their creditors pursuant to a scheme whereby the debts are to be paid on fixed dates under the supervision of the UAE Court and with the assistance of a composition trustee to be appointed by the court.

 Before a company ceases to pay its debts and before the application for bankruptcy is made, the company may submit a protective composition scheme to the court to avoid bankruptcy.
 Only the debtor is the entity entitled to make such application.